mcloughlan/algo-notes/docs/algorithms.md

 ### BEGIN/END

-BEGIN and END markers are used to define the start and end of blocks
+BEGIN and END markers are ussually used to define the start and end of blocks in psuedocode

 ```js
 IF it is raining